eigerco/amplifier-advisory-committee/docs/SECURITY_ADVISORY_COMMITTEE/AMPLIFIER_ADVISORY_COMMITTEE.md

 **Common Prefix** | https://www.commonprefix.com/

-Common Prefix is a team of scientists and engineers specializing in blockchain protocols.
-They focus on developing secure cryptographic protocols through theoretical research and practical implementation.
-Their expertise spans consensus mechanisms, smart contract auditing, cryptographic protocol analysis, and blockchain infrastructure.
-They collaborate with clients ranging from Layer-1 blockchains to decentralized applications, offering services in protocol design, auditing, testing, and operational security.
-Their global team combines academic research with hands-on engineering to ensure secure and efficient blockchain systems.
+Common Prefix is a team of scientists and engineers researching and implementing blockchain protocols.
+We work using rigorous cryptographic techniques to design simple, provably secure protocols from first principles and guide their implementation.
+Our consulting and auditing pertain to theoretical cryptographic protocol analyses as well as the pragmatic auditing of implementations in both core consensus technologies and application layer smart contracts.